roman-milk/roman-milk.github.io/tricias-dirty-hole.md

  Trish had dinner ready when I got home.
 I didn't say anything to Trish; I just sat down and ate.
 I talked with the kids about how there day went and after dinner I helped the two youngest with their homework.
 That done I went down to my basement workshop to putter around until bedtime.

  When I walked into the bedroom I found Trish in my favorite black lace nightgown.
 Normally I would have started stripping my clothes off with a huge smile on my face, but this time all I did was take my wallet out of my pocket, take a twenty out of it and hand it to Trish.
-Report_Story #3